jawadhussein462/tdc2023_black_box/README.md

 Run the script with `python main.py` in your console.
 This process is designed to run for 4 days on the A-100 GPU, so monitor it accordingly.

 Upon completion, the code will generate a `submission_large.zip` file, which you can submit for evaluation of the method's effectiveness.

+## Timing

+The execution of the `tdc2023_black_box` code is  timed to take 96 hours, divided as follows:

+- **54 hours**: Generating triggers for 80 targets using the black-box method, where the embedding layer is sourced from the Pythia-410M model.

+- **41 hours**: Generating additional triggers for the 60 lowest-performing targets from the first phase.
+In this stage, the embedding layer is taken from the GPT-2 model, aiming to enhance trigger effectiveness specifically for these targets.

+- **1 hour**: Applying a set of filters to the generated triggers and preparing the final submission.
+This involves refining and selecting the most effective triggers for submission in the `submission_large.zip` file.

+This structured timeline ensures a comprehensive and systematic approach to trigger generation and optimization over the 96-hour period.